franciscop/pagex/README.md

 # pagex

-A simple regex routing for your pages
+A simple regex routing for your pages.
+It loads the script only when the DOM is ready.

 ```js
 // Starts by a string